-The big amount of time it takes for components, racks and servers to go live from the moment they are created up was rounding to several years for a big technological company in USA, the number of components also vary and was difficult to estimate.
-It was needed for them to develop a model to predict with exactitude the number of components they will require and the probability for a component to go out.
-I was in the development team, during my stay in the project I colaborated in three main parts:
+For a major US technology company, the time it took for components, racks, and servers to go live from the moment they were ordered was taking several years, and the number of components required varied significantly and was difficult to estimate accurately.
+They needed a model to predict with precision the number of components they would require and the probability of a component going live.

 - Development of the predictability model using survival analysis

-- Improvement of the model by performing an embedding of the categorical variables using XGBoost.
+- Improvement of the model by performing an embedding of categorical variables using XGBoost

-- Development of the visualization of the model using bokeh.
+- Development of the visualization dashboard using Bokeh

 Data

-Although the data was confidential, the input data was gathered from client servers, having the go live estimate of different rack types across multiple regions for in many different dates.
-The features selected were mainly categorical, as those were the one with best quality.
-Some of the issues found were the bad quality in numerical data and the different go lives dates of the teams involved in the process of the company.
-Part of the preprocessing was to adress and solve these issues.
+Although the data was confidential, the input data was gathered from client servers, including go-live estimates for different rack types across multiple regions and dates.
+The features selected were mainly categorical, as these had the best data quality.
+Some of the issues we encountered included poor quality numerical data and inconsistent go-live dates from different teams involved in the company’s processes.
+Part of the preprocessing involved addressing and resolving these data quality issues.

 Survival Model

 Survival modeling, or time-to-event modeling, is used for modeling censored data.
-For the cycle time data, we need to account the most common type of censoring, which is right censored.
+For our cycle time data, we needed to account for the most common type of censoring: right censoring.

-A true event time is said to be right censored if the event did not occur at the time when the analysis is performed, so it is only known that the true event time is larger than the end of the observation period.
-In our case this means that the live time of the cluster is greater than the observation period
+A true event time is said to be right-censored if the event did not occur at the time when the analysis is performed, so it is only known that the true event time is larger than the end of the observation period.
+In our case, this means that the go-live time of the cluster is greater than the observation period.

-Assume that failure time $T$ is a nonnegative continuous random variable with a
+Assume that the time $T$ is a nonnegative continuous random variable with a density function $f(t)$ and a corresponding distribution function $F(t) = P(T ≤ t)$.

-The survival function of $T$ , the probability of an individual (cluster) surviving beyond time t
+The survival function of $T$, the probability of an individual cluster not going live beyond time $t$, is defined by

 \[⁍\]Also, from the definition of $F(t)$ we obtain that